kparc/kcc/README.md

 4 5 6
 ```

-**Tables** are *flipped dictionaries*, and they deserve a separate discussion, but we will describe their syntax here for the sake of completeness.
-Table type is **\`A** and the notation is the same as dict, only with `+x flip` operator prepended.
+**Tables** are *flipped dictionaries*, and they deserve a separate large discussion.
+We will only describe their syntax here for the sake of completeness.
+Table type is **\`A** and notation is the same as dict, only with `+x flip` operator prepended.
 Dictionary will not flip unless all values are the same length.

 No comments on any of this for now: